Big Data Psychology -- for the Greater Good

 I am a computational social scientist in psychology.
 I received my PhD and did a postdoc at the University of Pennsylvania with Martin Seligman, where I co-founded the World Well-Being Project in 2011.

-I use Facebook and Twitter to measure the psychological states of large populations and individuals, to determine the thoughts, emotions and behaviors that drive illness or support well-being.
+I use Facebook and Twitter to measure the psychological states of large populations and individuals, to determine the thoughts, emotions and behaviors that drive illness, depression or support well-being.
 Machine-learning-based methods allow us to better understand these psychological phenomena, as well as measure their expression unobtrusively and at scale for large populations.

 A key emphasis is on using these data and algorithms for good, to benefit well-being and health (not sales).

 FYI, during the academic year 2018-2019 I am on sabbatical in a series of meditation retreats, and responses may be delayed.

 Here is a curriculum vitae (updated 11/2018).